ngkalaf/ngkalaf.github.io/research.md

    <li>Mills, Russell and Nicole Kalaf-Hughes.
 2015.  <a href="https://doi.org/10.59604/1046-2309.1002">``The Evolution of Distributive Benefits: The Rise of Letter-Marking in the United States Congress.'' </a>  The Journal of Economics and Politics 22(1):35-58. </li>

     <li>Mills, Russell W., Nicole Kalaf-Hughes, and Jason MacDonald.
-2016. ``Agency Policy Preferences, Congressional Letter-Marking, and the Allocation of Distributive Policy Benefits.''</a>  The Journal of Public Policy 36(4): 547-571. </li>
+2016. <a href="https://doi.org/10.1017/S0143814X15000252">``Agency Policy Preferences, Congressional Letter-Marking, and the Allocation of Distributive Policy Benefits.''</a>  The Journal of Public Policy 36(4): 547-571. </li>

   <li>Kalaf-Hughes, Nicole.
 2013. <a href="https://doi.org/10.1080/21565503.2013.842490">``Position-Taking in House Debate and the Issue of Immigration.'' </a>  Politics, Groups, and Identities 1(4): 488-509. </li>